Jeffrey Manufacturing Company: History

 Joseph Andrew Jeffrey was born in Clarksville, Ohio on January 17, 1836.
 After high school he worked at the Commercial National Bank in Columbus.
 In 1876, he saw a model of a compressed-air mining machine, created by inventor Francis Lechner Jeffrey contacted Lechner and offered to finance the development of his machine.

 In 1878, Jeffrey partnered with F.C.
 Sessions to purchase the patent and other rights to the coal cutting machine from Lechner, and they formed the Lechner Mining Machine Company to produce it.
 The Lechner machine used a chain drive for the coal cutting heads and was the first practical coal cutter.
 The chain drive was later adapted for use in feed mills and on Mississippi rear-wheel paddle boats.

 In 1880, they reorganized the company and renamed it the Jeffrey Manufacturing Company, and moved into a new factory in the Milo-Grogan area of Columbus.
 It was formally incorporated in 1887.
 In the 1880s, the new company developed an early conveyor belt using its chain drive.
 In 1888, the Portage Strawboard Company had over 2 miles of Jeffrey Conveyor installed.

 The company was an early adopter of electric motors, and one of the first American manufacturers to build a mining locomotive powered from an overhead wire, in 1888.
 This was followed by a line of electrically-driven coal mining machines.

 By 1911, the company's plant in Columbus occupied more than 30 acres.
 The main machine shop was more than 700 ft long and 200 ft wide.
 The plant had an internal railway more than 10 miles long, used to transfer material between departments.
 The company produced conveyor belts, power transmission systems, mining machinery and locomotives.

 At the start of World War One, the company was the largest producer of mining locomotives and coal cutting machines in the world.

 By 1920, the company employed nearly 4,000 workers.

 Joseph Jeffrey died in 1928, but ownership of the company passed to his children.

 In 1962, the company expanded production.
-It it opened a new plant costing US$2,500,000, in Woodruff, South Carolina and another plant manufacturings its steel thimble roller chains, in Morristown, Tennessee.
+It opened a new plant costing US$2,500,000, in Woodruff, South Carolina and another plant manufacturings its steel thimble roller chains, in Morristown, Tennessee.

 In 1974, Dresser Industries of Dallas acquired the operating assets of the Jeffrey Manufacturing Company.